 4. May help control blood sugar levels

-Chickpeas are also high in protein and fiber which slows digestion hence a slow-release and absorption of sugar into the blood.
+Chickpeas are also high in protein which, in combination with the high fiber slows digestion, hence a slow release and absorption of sugar into the blood.
 The fiber also promotes fullness, preventing you from overeating.

-In a study published in the American Journal of Clinical Nutrition, consuming chickpeas had a 21 percent reduction on blood glucose levels compared to whole grain cereals.
+In a study published in the American Journal of Clinical Nutrition, consuming chickpeas had a 21 percent reduction in blood glucose levels compared to whole grain cereals.

 According to research, the glucose regulating effects of chickpeas may help prevent other chronic conditions like heart disease, type 2 diabetes, and some forms of cancer.